FinTrek/personal-finance-tools/README.md

 - [ ] How much money do I need to retire
 - [ ] calculating personal rates of return
 - [ ] make budget tracker (version of mint)
+- [ ] TFSA and RRSP return benefit